Dr Mark McBride-Wright CEng MIChemE

 Outside of work her favourite thing to do is spend time with her Son and dog, Samson.
 But she also enjoys sport, travel, art, gardening, the theatre, and all things creative.

-Liza is a 21-year old student who is soon to start her third year in B.Eng Robotics & Autonomous Interactive Systems at Heriot-Watt University, Edinburgh.
+Liza is a 22-year old student who is in her third year in B.Eng Robotics & Autonomous Interactive Systems at Heriot-Watt University, Edinburgh.
 Liza co-runs the HWU Robotics Society which she co-created during her 1st year and in September 2020 she worked the Watt Women in STEM society, and she became a Student Ambassador for Equal Engineers.
 Through these contributions, she believes she will be able to make the world of STEM a better place for the younger generation.
 As she is herself deaf, working in a company promoting diversity and inclusion is very close to her heart.

 Kyle is a fourth-year student at the University of Strathclyde studying Aero-Mechanical Engineering.
 Kyle is an active member of the Strathclyde Renewable Engineering Society wherein he is undertaking the design and manufacture of a 1kW wind turbine with a team of fellow students.
 During his time at University, Kyle has been involved with the Scottish Space School as a volunteer and mentor.